Take your learning out of the classroom.

 Starting at a new school is never easy.
 Whether it’s your first time leaving home or you’ve already become a seasoned pro, everyone could use help adjusting to this life change.That’s why Warner Pacific is committed to making sure that each first-year freshman student has a smooth transition to college and is immediately engaged.

-By developing social support, strong study skills, and community building, our learning communities help our students flourish in their studies and activities on campus leading to increased academic performance and persistence to graduate.
+By developing social support and strong study skills, our learning communities help our students flourish leading to a greater sense of belonging, academic success, and the persistence to graduate.

 How do FYLCs work?

 Through a set of three linked core classes throughout a year, students are given the ability to connect learning with context and be curious about the world.

 By experiencing Portland’s city and culture through hands-on learning and service, FYLCs invite students to broaden the sense of where learning and teaching happen.
 Sometimes the best lessons come from: